Programming language: Implementation

-An implementation of a programming language provides a way to write programs in that language and execute them on one or more configurations of hardware and software.
-There are, broadly, two approaches to programming language implementation: compilation and interpretation.
-It is generally possible to implement a language using either technique.

-The output of a compiler may be executed by hardware or a program called an interpreter.
-In some implementations that make use of the interpreter approach, there is no distinct boundary between compiling and interpreting.
-For instance, some implementations of BASIC compile and then execute the source one line at a time.

-Programs that are executed directly on the hardware usually run much faster than those that are interpreted in software.

-One technique for improving the performance of interpreted programs is just-in-time compilation.
-Here the virtual machine, just before execution, translates the blocks of bytecode which are going to be used to machine code, for direct execution on the hardware.
+An implementation of a programming language is the conversion of a program into machine code that can be executed by the hardware.
+The machine code then can be executed with the help of the operating system.
+The most common form of interpretation in production code is by a compiler, which translates the source code via an intermediate-level language into machine code, known as an executable.
+Once the program is compiled, it will run more quickly than with other implementation methods.
+Some compilers are able to provide further optimization to reduce memory or computation usage when the executable runs, but increasing compilation time.

+Another implementation method is to run the program with an interpreter, which translates each line of software into machine code just before it executes.
+Although it can make debugging easier, the downside of interpretation is that it runs 10 to 100 times slower than a compiled executable.
+Hybrid interpretation methods provide some of the benefits of compilation and some of the benefits of interpretation via partial compilation.
+One form this takes is just-in-time compilation, in which the software is compiled ahead of time into an intermediate language, and then into machine code immediately before execution.

 Proprietary languages

 Although most of the most commonly used programming languages have fully open specifications and implementations, many programming languages exist only as proprietary programming languages with the implementation available only from a single vendor, which may claim that such a proprietary language is their intellectual property.
-Proprietary programming languages are commonly domain specific languages or internal scripting languages for a single product; some proprietary languages are used only internally within a vendor, while others are available to external users.
+Proprietary programming languages are commonly domain-specific languages or internal scripting languages for a single product; some proprietary languages are used only internally within a vendor, while others are available to external users.

 Some programming languages exist on the border between proprietary and open; for example, Oracle Corporation asserts proprietary rights to some aspects of the Java programming language, and Microsoft's C# programming language, which has open implementations of most parts of the system, also has Common Language Runtime (CLR) as a closed environment.

 Many proprietary languages are widely used, in spite of their proprietary nature; examples include MATLAB, VBScript, and Wolfram Language.
 Some languages may make the transition from closed to open; for example, Erlang was originally Ericsson's internal programming language.

+Open source programming languages are particularly helpful for open science applications, enhancing the capacity for replication and code sharing.